Ethnikos Piraeus: Piraeus Derby

 Ethnikos's traditional rival is Olympiacos.
 Ethnikos was founded earlier than Olympiacos and these two clubs are the biggest in Piraeus.
-Ethnikos is believed that it represents the upper and middle class of Ethnikos whereas Olympiacos is believed that it represents the working class of Piraeus.
+Ethnikos is believed that it represents the upper and middle class of Piraeus whereas Olympiacos is believed that it represents the working class.
 Olympiacos was suggested as a name for Ethnikos but the founding members rejected it and Notis Kamperos, Olympiacos founder used it for his team.
 Karaiskakis Stadium today's home of Olympiacos has been the traditional home of Ethnikos but since the demolition of the old stadium, Ethnikos has not been able to use the new Karaiskakis Stadium because of the large operating expenses that Olympiacos is demanding.
 This has led to Ethnikos using other stadiums as a home ground.
 Ethnikos's home ground issue is one of the biggest in Greek football in the last 22 years and authorities claim that a new stadium could be built for Ethnikos but not in the N. Faliro - Kastella area of Piraeus where the heart of Ethnikos is, but on the outskirts of Piraeus.
 This has affected the fanbase of the team and has resulted in a decrease of fans in Piraeus.

 Honours

 Summary

-Ethnikos is the fifth most successful Greek club in terms of total titles won in domestic and european team sports competitions.
+Ethnikos is the fifth most successful Greek club in terms of total titles won in domestic and European team sports competitions.
 In addition, Ethnikos is the fourth most successful Greek club in men's team sports competitions.